The Flexican

-Thomás Goethals (born 11 October 1983 in Mexico City, Mexico), better known by his stage name The Flexican is a Dutch DJ.
+Thomás Goethals (born 11 October 1983 in Mexico City, Mexico), better known by his stage name The Flexican is a Mexican-born Dutch DJ.
 He is a member of Dutch rap group Flinke Namen.

 Biography

 Thomás was born in Mexico City and lived there for nine years of his life.
 There he was heavily influenced by Latin and rock music, which developed a great interest in music inside him since very young.
 When his parents divorced around 1992, he traveled to Netherlands with his mother and brother.
 The family settled in Buitenveldert.

 In Netherlands, he developed a further obsession with music, having a fascination for electronic music and hip hop.
 He eventually realized electronic music should be his future, and so he attended at the SAE Institute of Amsterdam, Netherlands.
 He graduated two years later, having mastered his music production and mixing skills.

 In 2004, Goethals founded the rap group Flinke Namen alongside rapper and longtime friend Sef and rapper MC Fit.
 The following year, Murth The Man-O-Script joined the group.
 He released his first mixtape, Op Volle Toeren (Dutch: At Full Speed) in 2008, featuring Dutch rappers like The Opposites and Dio.